taoshidev/proprietary-trading-network/docs/validator.md

 Your validator receives trade signals from miners and maintains a portfolio per miner with all their positions on disk in the `validation/miners` directory.

-Your validator will track portfolio returns using live price information and assign miner weights based on portfolio performance.
+Your validator will track portfolio returns using live price information.
+If a portfolio's value declines beyond the drawdown limits, the validator will eliminate that miner.
+Based on portfolio metrics such as omega score and return, weights get set to reward the best miners.
 Your validator will look to set weights every 5 minutes.

 Validators detect & eliminate any sort of miner copying from the network.
 It does this by performing an analysis on every order received.
 If a miner is detected to be plagiarising off another miner, they will be eliminated from the network.
 The information on plagiarising miners is held in `validation/miner_copying.json`.